Skip to content

 Upgrade#

-containerlab version upgrade
+sudo -E containerlab version upgrade

 This command will fetch the installation script and will upgrade the tool to its most recent version.
+In case of GitHub rate limit, provide GITHUB_TOKEN env var with your personal GitHub token to the upgrade command.

-or leverage apt/yum utilities if containerlab repo was added as explained in the Package managers section.
+Or leverage apt/yum utilities if containerlab repo was added as explained in the Package managers section.

 From source#